Menu

 How to Store and Reheat Leftovers

-• Leftovers can be stored in the refrigerator, tightly covered, for 3 to 5 days.
+• Leftovers can be stored in the refrigerator in an airtight container for 3 to 5 days.
+You can also freeze this for up to 3 months.
+Thaw in the refrigerator before reheating.

 Lasagna Stuffed Pasta Shells

-An easy and delicious casserole of jumbo pasta shells, stuffed with a ground beef-ricotta filling, and cooked in savory marinara with cheese.
+An easy and delicious casserole of jumbo pasta shells stuffed with a ground beef-ricotta filling and cooked in savory marinara with cheese.

 Prep Time30 minutes